Sweet Potato Muffins

 This post may contain affiliate links.
 See my disclosure policy.

-These sweet potato muffins are moist, fluffy, and secretly healthy!
-Made in just one bowl, these muffins have no flour, oil, or eggs in them.
+My sweet potato muffins are moist, fluffy, and secretly healthy.
+Made in just one bowl, they contain no flour, oil, or eggs.
+They make a wholesome snack or treat.

 sweet potato muffins.

-Sweet potato muffins are one of my absolute favorite things to use sweet potatoes for.
-It’s got an almost identical texture to pumpkin puree but has a more pronounced flavor.
-We’ve made sweet potato brownies and a sweet potato cake with it, but I think muffins might be my favorite.
+Sweet potato muffins are one of my absolute favorite ways to use sweet potatoes.
+They have an almost identical texture to pumpkin puree but a more pronounced flavor.

 Table of Contents